KevinNafziger/pizza_chef1/README.md

 ```sh
 bundle install
 ```
-6. <b>Install Javascript packages</b><br>
+6. <b>Install JavaScript packages</b><br>
 JavaScript packages are defined in the package.json file located in the root directory of the application.
 Install these packages by running:
 ```sh
   yarn install
 ```
 7. <b>Setup database configuration</b><br>
-<p>Configure the config/database.yml file to fit your local development setup for test, development, and production environments.
+Configure the config/database.yml file to fit your local development setup for test, development, and production environments.
 Although the demo uses PostgreSQL, you can also use sqlite3 or MySQL.
-However, this would require replacing the "pg" gem with "sqlite3" or "MySQL2", respectively.</p>
+However, this would require replacing the "pg" gem with "sqlite3" or "MySQL2", respectively.<br>

-<p>If you're using PostgreSQL, create the necessary databases and a user with appropriate permissions using the psql command-line utility.
-Remember to add the database.yml file to your .gitignore to ensure sensitive database credentials are not accidentally committed.</p>
+If you're using PostgreSQL, create the necessary databases and a user with appropriate permissions using the psql command-line utility.
+Remember to add the database.yml file to your .gitignore to ensure sensitive database credentials are not accidentally committed.

 8. <b>Run Database Migrations</b><br>
 Execute the following command to apply necessary database migrations: